-The second avenue of supporting LEAs in meeting the needs of students in transition to middle grades, high school, and decreasing the risk of students dropping out is through several statewide initiatives.
+The second avenue of supporting LEAs in meeting the needs of students and decreasing the risk of students dropping out is through several statewide initiatives such as:

-Elementary Transition:

-• Statewide reading and math academies for elementary teachers to improve supports and instruction in reading and math.

-• Texas Readers initiative focused on creating parental and public awareness, creating high-quality professional development opportunities, and building innovative classroom tools.
+- Statewide reading and math academies for elementary teachers to improve supports and instruction in reading and math. - Texas Readers initiative focused on creating parental and public awareness, creating high-quality professional development opportunities, and building innovative classroom tools. - Building comprehensive and robust accountability measures for postsecondary readiness within the state's A-F accountability system to ensure that all students are provided opportunities to succeed after high school. - Creation of more parent-friendly resources to assist parents in better understanding their child's learning needs over the course of the year.

-Middle and High School Transition:

-- In Texas, middle school students who do not perform satisfactorily on the STAAR exam will be administered a personal graduation plan by their school counselor, teacher, or other appropriate individual.
-These plans must identify education goals for the student; include diagnostic information, appropriate monitoring and intervention, and other evaluation strategies; include an intensive instruction program; involve parental input into the plan; and provide innovative methods to promote the student's advancement.
-Additionally, all students entering the ninth grade must develop a personal graduation plan that identifies a course of study that promotes college and workforce readiness, career placement and advancement, and facilitates the student's transition from secondary to postsecondary education. - Section 28.016 of the Texas Education Code requires instruction for middle school students to receive preparation for college and career.
-The State supports LEAs in implementing this requirement through the development of approved course offerings for 7th and 8th grades on career planning and college and career readiness. - Creation of more parent-friendly resources to assist parents in better understanding their child's learning needs over the course of the year.
 Specifically, the initial focus of this work has been on the complete redesign of the STAAR Report Card.
-This report card includes resources specifically for parents on how to interpret their child's STAAR score, inclusion of Lexile levels and a recommended summer reading list, strategies parents can employ to help their children build understanding of mathematics and reading concepts, based on students' proficiency levels, and questions and resources to ask their child's teacher and/or counselor.
-Please see http://www.texasassessment.com/for more information.
+This report card includes resources specifically for parents on how to interpret their child's STAAR score, inclusion of Lexile levels and a recommended summer reading list, and questions and resources to ask their child's teacher and/or counselor.
+Please see www.texasassessment.com for more information. - Continue supporting the creation of innovative high school programs, including P-TECH, T-STEM, and early college high schools that provide students with a range of opportunities to earn postsecondary credits while in high school.

-Dropout Prevention:

-- Continue supporting the creation of innovative high school programs, including P-TECH, T-STEM, and early college high schools that provide students with a range of opportunities to earn postsecondary credits while in high school. - Building comprehensive and robust accountability measures for postsecondary readiness within the state's A-F accountability system to ensure that all students are provided opportunities to succeed after high school.